Narsaq: Services and infrastructure

-Today Narsaq has a town hall, two supermarkets, a church, a police station, a firestation, a primary school, several educational facilities, an internet café, a hospital, and several small shops.
+Today Narsaq has a town hall, two supermarkets, a church, a police station, a firestation, a primary school, several educational facilities, an internet café, a hospital, a museum, and several small shops.
 Greenland's first brewery, Greenland Brewhouse, was established in Narsaq in 2004.

 The town hospital is housed in a two-storey building and has 14 beds.
 The town health services also include a dental clinic.

-Narsaq church was designed by local carpenter Pavia Høegh in 1927.
+Narsaq Church was designed by local carpenter Pavia Høegh in 1927.
 The church was refurbished and expanded in 1981.

 The only Food Science College in the country is located in Narsaq.
 The school, INUILI, is the main education center for chefs in Greenland, and it has a staff of 20.

 Electricity in the town is provided by the government-owned company Nukissiorfiit.
 Since 2007, Narsaq gets its electricity from the 7.2 MW Qorlortorsuaq Dam by way of a 70 km 70 kV transmission line, also connecting Qaqortoq.
 Narsaq is also connected by fibre-optic cable to Qaqortoq (which is connected onwards by the Greenland Connect submarine cable) via the same transmission line.